DanielTakeshi/New_MH_Test/yutian_chen/MATLAB_files/README.txt

 bottom.
 The sizes are similar except they're across columns.

+***

-The others with "D4000" in them are for the slower test which has to recompute mu_std each iteration.
+The others with "D4001" in them (or some other number) are for the slower test which has to recompute mu_std each iteration.
+Make sure I double check that they are correct by comparing, for instance, the mu_std = 0 case (requires dividing index by half and rounding *up* due to one-indexing in MATLAB) with what I generated earlier "manually" for regular MNIST.

+I am saving them using linearized arrays.
+The results for the general case save two matrices: one is for all the mu_std values, which we can index into via binary search.
+The other is a long matrix with columns corresponding to certain values of mu_std and rows are 120 elements because the error and mean_j each take up 60 elements.
+It's linearized so looking at the matrices printed above, the top row starts off, then the second row, then the third, etc., to form one long row vector.